-Water is a symbolic representation of Jesus in this book with the cleaning ritual and purification beyond the physical aspects of it.
+Water is a symbolic representation of Jesus in this book with the ritual cleansing and purification beyond the physical aspects of it.
 It’s through Him we can purify ourselves in daily sanctification.
 Plus, there is the aspect of unlimited water to quench our thirst with Jesus being the “spring of water welling up to eternal life.”
 (Jn.
 4:14).

 “Every saint has a past.
 And every sinner has a future” says Oscar Wilde, who probably knew more than a little about this subject than most.
 How could the people of Israel go so off course, literally and figuratively?
 Why does God use imperfect people for his perfect plan?
-We can ask the same today.
+We can be asked the same today.

 Consider the roll call of God’s flawed heroes: a talent pool that has always been thin when it comes to moral perfection: